kudosscience/kudosscience/README.md

 ### MSc Computer Science (Artificial Intelligence)
 ### Experienced in C#, PHP, and specialising in Python

-- 🔭 I’m currently working on... explanding my portfolio 💻
+- 🔭 I’m currently working on... expanding my portfolio 💻
 - 🌱 I’m currently learning...
 Vision Transformer models
 - 👯 I’m looking to collaborate on...
 C# hackathons
 - 🤔 I’m looking for help with... merge conflicts